lbayer10/Chatbot-CSharp/README.md

 ## Code Explanation

-For a detailed step-by-step guide on how this code works and how to create a ChatGPT chatbot in C#, please refer to the following article: [Creating a Chatbot with ChatGPT and C#]([https://www.bytehide.com/blog/chatbot-chatgpt-csharp](https://medium.com/@lbayer10/building-a-c-chatbot-with-chatgpt-8f2056f90b10))
+For a detailed step-by-step guide on how this code works and how to create a ChatGPT chatbot in C#, please refer to the following article: [Building a Chatbot with ChatGPT and C#]([https://medium.com/@lbayer10/building-a-c-chatbot-with-chatgpt-8f2056f90b10])

 ## Features